quicwg/ops-drafts/draft-ietf-quic-manageability.md

-An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake: for QUIC version 1 if the version number of the Initial packet from a client is the same as the version number in Initial packet of the server responds, that version has been accepted by both endpoints to be used for the rest of the connection.
+An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake: for QUIC version 1 if the version number in the Initial packet from a client is the same as the version number in Initial packet of the server responds, that version has been accepted by both endpoints to be used for the rest of the connection.